 Outdoor activities should always be encouraged overall games on handheld devices.
 For a child, this may be going to the playground, going cycling or swimming.

 Many children spend too much time on handheld devices.
 Reduce your child’s time spent on such devices during mealtimes and travelling times.
 Encourage conversations during meal times.
 When travelling in the car or bus, encourage them to look out of the windows.

 When reading and writing, encourage your child to do this under good lighting and to sit at an appropriate distance from these reading materials (30 to 40 cm for books).

 For a child of school-going age, always remind them to take vision breaks.
-They should take a short break (close the eyes or look away for 10 to 15 seconds), after every half an hour of near work.
+They should take a short break (close their eyes or look away for 10 to 15 seconds), after every half an hour of near work.

 The Health Promotion Board (HPB) in Singapore also provides eye screening for children yearly from the age of 5 onwards.
 Children who are found to have vision problems are referred for further assessment.